Yu-Gi-Oh! GX: Manga

-A manga spin-off of the series supervised by Kazuki Takahashi and written and illustrated by Naoyuki Kageyama began serialization in V Jump on December 17, 2005.
-The chapters have been collected and published in nine tankōbon volumes by Shueisha starting on November 2, 2006.
-The manga is licensed for English language release by Viz Media, which serialized the first 37 chapters in its Shonen Jump manga anthology.
-The remaining chapters were published straight to graphic novel, beginning with volume 5.
-The plot of the manga is completely different from the anime and is more of a continuation to the original Yu-Gi-Oh! series with Shadow Games and the Millennium Items playing a major role within the story.
-There are also new monsters and changes to some of the characters' personalities.
-Unlike the original Yu-Gi-Oh! manga, all the names used in the English version of the manga are taken from the dubbed anime.
-A one-shot of the GX manga was released on June 21, 2014 in the August issue of V Jump.
-The one-shot was written and illustrated by Naoyuki Kageyama.
-An English version of this chapter was released on December 29, 2014 by Weekly Shonen Jump.
+Written and illustrated by Naoyuki Kageyama, under supervision by Kazuki Takahashi, the Yu-Gi-Oh!
+GX manga series was serialized in Shueisha's V Jump magazine from December 17, 2005, to March 19, 2011.
+Shueisha collected its chapters in nine tankōbon volumes, released from November 2, 2006, to June 3, 2011.
+A one-shot was published in V Jump on June 21, 2014.

+In North America, the manga was licensed for English release by Viz Media.
+The series ran in the Shonen Jump manga anthology from the January 2007 to the January 2010 issues.
+Viz Media released the nine volumes from November 6, 2007, to August 7, 2012.

 Video games

 Several video games based on Yu-Gi-Oh!
 GX have been developed and published by Konami.

 Two games were released for Game Boy Advance; Yu-Gi-Oh!
 Ultimate Masters: World Championship Tournament 2006, and Yu-Gi-Oh!
 GX Duel Academy.

 Three games have been released for Nintendo DS; Yu-Gi-Oh!
 Duel Monsters GX Spirit Caller, Yu-Gi-Oh!
 Duel Monsters World Championship 2007 and Yu-Gi-Oh!
 World Championship 2008.
 A fourth title, Yu-Gi-Oh!
 Duel Monsters GX Card Almanac, is not actually a game, but a catalog of cards up to 2007.

 The Tag Force series has appeared on the PlayStation Portable, which adds the ability to form tag team duels, with the first three games in the series being based on the GX series (subsequent games are based on Yu-Gi-Oh!
 5D's).
 The titles are Yu-Gi-Oh!
 GX Tag Force, Yu-Gi-Oh!
 GX Tag Force 2 and Yu-Gi-Oh!
 GX Tag Force 3.
 The first game was also ported to PlayStation 2 as Yu-Gi-Oh!
 GX: Tag Force Evolution.
 So far, Tag Force 3 has not been released in North America.
 It was however, released in Europe, and its follow up, Yu-Gi-Oh!
 5D's Tag Force 4, has been released in all regions including North America.